BNCR Class S: History

-Two engines were ordered from Beyer, Peacock and Company in January 1892 and left Gorton Foundry in May 1892 entering service as numbers 69 and 70.
+Two engines were ordered from Beyer, Peacock & Company in January 1892 and left Manchester in May 1892 entering service as numbers 69 and 70.
 They were renumbered 110 and 111 respectively in 1897.
 The class would only be enlarged after the BNCR had amalgamated with the Midland Railway to become the Northern Counties Committee (NCC).

 The next engines were built by the NCC at York Road works to transport valuable iron ore traffic, that had been obtained in 1907, from the mines at Parkmore to Larne Harbour via Ballymena.
 Two engines entered service as No.112 in October 1908 and No.113 in March 1909.
 They were renumbered 102 and 101 respectively in 1920.

 The last two members of the class were Nos.103 and 104.
 Outshopped from York Road in September 1919 and March 1920 respectively, they were the last von Borries compounds to be built.

 Built for service on the Ballymena & Larne and Cushendall lines of the BNCR, various members of the class were transferred to the Ballycastle Railway following that line's amalgamation with the NCC in 1924.